 Emotional Intelligence Theory: Intelligence

-Emotional intelligence is the ability to identify, integrate, understand and reflectively manage our own and other people’s feelings.
+Emotional Intelligence Definition: The ability to identify, integrate, understand and reflectively manage our own and other people’s feelings.

 There are two views on emotional intelligence, one being from the point of view of ‘Positivists’ and the other from the point of view of ‘Constructivist / Interpretivits’.
 Below are what both parties think;